Skip to content

 How can I increase my vitamin E intake naturally?

-Can other vitamins and minerals improve male fertility?
+Can other vitamins and minerals support male fertility?

 Yes — zinc, selenium, and vitamin C are also important for sperm health.